Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Set-Authentication.md

 The first command creates a **PSCredential** object and stores the specified Windows user name and password in the **$pscreds** variable.
 When you run this command, you are prompted for the password for the user name that you specified.

-The second command acquires an access token that is combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Azure AD.
-The user name of scanner@contoso.com sets the user context to download labels and label policies from the Microsoft Purview compliance portal.
+The second command acquires an access token that is combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Microsoft Entra .
+The user name of scanner@contoso.com sets the user context to download labels and label policies from the Microsoft Purview portal or the Microsoft Purview compliance portal.

 ## PARAMETERS

 ### -DelegatedUser

 Specifies the user account credentials to use when downloading label policies with sensitivity labels from your labeling management center.

-- The credentials used must be an Azure Active Directory account that can be used to get the policy and online configuration.
+- The credentials used must be a Microsoft Entra account that can be used to get the policy and online configuration.

-    - It can be the same account that is used for the **ServiceUserCredentials** if this account is synched to Azure Active Directory, or a different account.
+  - It can be the same account that is used for the **ServiceUserCredentials** if this account is synched to Microsoft Entra, or a different account.

   - If this account needs to reprotect files, remove protection from files, or inspect protected files, make it a [super user](/azure/information-protection/configure-super-users) for Microsoft Purview Information Protection.

 - Set the value of this parameter using the UPN.
 For example: `scannerservice@contoso.com`